AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 +++

-+++How do I set up billing system for my organization’s courses?
++++How do I set up billing system for my organization's courses?

 1. Click Billing at the left pane.
    Billing information appears on the page.
 1. Click Subscribe tab.
-1. Type the number of packs you want to order in Learner packs field, and click Place Order at the upper-right corner of the page. **Note***
+1. Type the number of packs you want to order in Learner packs field, and click Place Order at the upper-right corner of the page.

-   *Choose the number of packs based on the number of learners in your organization and place your order.
+   Choose the number of packs based on the number of learners in your organization and place your order.
 For a purchase order driven process, write to us at  [captivateprimesales@adobe.com](mailto:captivateprimesales@adobe.com).

 1. Enter your contact information, choose the credit card type, provide credit card details and click Complete Order.

 Refer [Billing management](https://helpx.adobe.com/content/help/en/captivate-prime/administrators/feature-summary/billing-management.html) feature for more information.

 +++